kstenschke/xmchord/README.md

 > SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## Addendum: Linux trackball configuration snippets
+## Addendum I: Linux trackball configuration snippets

 **Output list of devices:** ``xinput --list``
 **Output mouse buttons mapping:** ``xinput get-button-map <device-ID>``